Quick Look at these Smash Burgers On Blackstone

 Instructions

-- Prep Burger Balls: Add ground beef, salt, and pepper to bowl.
+- Prep Burger Balls: In a large bowl, add 1 pound ground beef, ¾ teaspoon kosher salt, and ¼ teaspoon ground black pepper.
 Mix to combine.
-Use a scale to create 1/4 pound balls with your hands and set aside.
+Separate the mixture into 4 balls (¼ pound each) with your hands and set aside.

-- Prep Other Ingredients: Make sure your bacon is halved an ready to go.
-Butter both sides of the buns.
-Have cheese ready to go, some salt + pepper for seasoning, as well as an extra plate to put your cooked burgers on.
-Having everything prepped and ready to go is essential, because the cook time goes real quick.
+- Prep Other Ingredients: Make sure 4 slices thick-cut bacon are halved and ready to go.
+Butter both sides of 4 hamburger buns.
+Have 4 slices American cheese ready to go, some salt + pepper for seasoning, as well as an extra plate to put your cooked burgers on.
+Having everything prepped and ready to go is essential, because the cook time goes really quick.

 - Cook Bacon: Bring Blackstone or flat top to medium-high heat.
-Add bacon and let cook to your liking, 3-4 minutes (more if you like them extra crispy).
-Warm up your burger press a bit so the bottom isn’t cold (especially if you store it outside).
+Add bacon and let cook to your liking, 3-4 minutes (more, if you like them extra crispy).
+Warm up the burger press a bit on the griddle, so the bottom isn't cold (especially if you store it outside).
 Move bacon off to the side, but make sure the bacon grease is nice and distributed.

 - Build + Serve Burger: Take a toasted bun and place the cooked burger on top (or stack two).
 Top with two slices bacon, burger pickles, and burger sauce – also add onion if you want.
 Enjoy!